I had clawed my way through a decade of proving myself, balancing a career in aviation software

 I wanted to throw the phone through the wall.

-He refused to show me the Lionsgate contract until I signed his distribution agreement.
-His agreement that stated they will take my whole
+He refused to show me the Lionsgate contract unless I signed his distribution agreement first.

 That was the moment the light in me dimmed.